madeinouweland/text-writer/README.md

 - Would you like to save your data?
 (Yes, please)
 - Do you like our app?

-And all this goodness is preferrably presented to you in the form of a modal dialog.
+And all this goodness is preferably presented to you in the form of a modal dialog.

 **BOOM!** There goes the productivity!

 ## So my promise to you:

 - An online HTML/Javascript editor that works cross browser, cross platform
-- Connects to your dropbox (FUTURE).
-Your data is **your data**.
-You can find it on your hard drive.
 - No modal dialogs.
 Not now.
 Not ever.
 - Free to use, source available for you to see (or fork) here at github.